 7 SIMPLE, HEALTHY HABITS that will help you manage your anxiety.

-1. MORNING WATER: Before you do anything in the morning, before your breakfast drink a large glass of room temperature water with a half a lemon squeezed in and a pinch of Himylan rock salt.
+1. MORNING WATER: Before you do anything in the morning, before your breakfast drink a large glass of warm or hot temperature water with a half a lemon squeezed in and a pink of rock salts.
 Overnight we lose so much hydration and minerals so we must re-hydrate and replenish before we do anything else.
 It will give you an instant lift, there is nothing worse for your mindset than going into the day feeling sluggish.

 2. FIND A HOBBY: Find yourself something you can do just for you.
 It’s so important as a woman not just a mother to have self-identity outside the home or work.
 Whether its writing, jogging, playing tennis, swimming, knitting, dancing or joining a sports team find “your” thing.
 For me my thing is writing – it always has been, before I had my blog I always kept a journal to share my thoughts.